chriseidhof/chriseidhofnl/content/post/reducers.md

 Note that instead of a `Message` enum, we could have also defined our messages as `mutating` methods on the `State` type.
 However, by defining messages as an enum, we gain a lot of flexibility: we can easily check that the right message is sent, we can serialize messages (for example, to send over the network) and we can easily forward them to other parts of the state.

 The `State` type with its `send(_:)` method is an example of the ["functional core, imperative shell"](https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell) pattern.
-The core (the reducer) is the functional core, and is very easy to test.
+The reducer is the functional core, and is very easy to test.
 The view controller's `send` method is the imperative shell: it interprets the side-effects.
 This pattern can also be applied at a large scale.

 For some other examples using reducers, check out my [Swift implementation of The Elm Architecture](https://github.com/chriseidhof/tea-in-swift), or this [awesome list](https://gist.github.com/inamiy/bd257c60e670de8a144b1f97a07bacec) of Elm-inspired frameworks.
 Matt Gallagher also just wrote a post about [statements, messages and reducers](http://www.cocoawithlove.com/blog/statements-messages-reducers.html)